YOUTH

 Preseason (Months 1–2)

-Athletes participate in six practices per month.
+Athletes participate in six structured practices per month.

 Regular Season (Months 3–4)